Mohamed-Abotalb/alx-low_level_programming/0x08-recursion/README.md

 - Fifth C file is 4-pow_recursion.c, it returns the value of x raised to the power of y.

 - Sixth C file is 5-sqrt_recursion.c, it returns the natural square root of a number.

+- Seventh C file is 6-is_prime_number.c, it returns 1 if the input integer is a prime number, otherwise return 0.